yjnl/d3_geomap/README.md

        that updates when the slider bar is moved
  - Circles change appearance to let the user know which town is being hovered on, and on hover, shows the position of the town with greater precision
+ - Reordering of town data in descending population so when drawn by svg, smaller circles are drawn on top of larger circles, preventing cases where a large circle completely covers a small circle and prevents hovering over it
+       Still does not account for the case where many small circles cover one large circle

 Potential Future Features: